una-tapa/sample.servlet.basicauth/README.md

 ## Running with Maven

 This project can be built with Apache Maven.
-The project uses Liberty Maven Plug-in to automatically download and install Liberty with Java EE7 Web Profile runtime from Maven Central.
+The project uses [Liberty Maven Plug-in][] to automatically download and install the Liberty Java EE7 Web Profile runtime from Maven Central.
 Liberty Maven Plug-in is also used to create, configure, and run the application on the Liberty server.

 Use the following steps to run the application with Maven: